AdvancingHermit/Intro-Software-Projekt/README.md

 Made by Christian Nkya (s236137), Martin Keith Buchreitz (s235285), Oliver Svanholm Kliim (s235278) and Oscar Stilling (s235281).

-SimpleSnake.jar is run by using the command <code>java -jar SimpleSnake.jar</code> in the files dirrectory to start the program.
+SimpleSnake.jar is run by using the command <code>java -jar SimpleSnake.jar</code> in the files directory to start the program.

 If the game is run on mac, the command is this instead. <code>java -XstartOnFirstThread -jar SimpleSnake.jar</code>